noqdev/iambic/docs/web/docs/1-getting_started/index.md

 The pages in this section will guide you through setting up and configuring IAMbic, followed by your desired providers.

+You can install iambic on your system with this command: `curl https://github.com/noqdev/iambic/install.sh | sh`

-Start with the [Installation](/getting_started/install_and_configure) page to get IAMbic up and running.
+Alternatively, start with the [Installation](/getting_started/install_and_configure) page to get IAMbic up and running.
 Then install a provider of your choice:

 * [AWS](/getting_started/aws)